 In this class students will be exposed to the healthcare domain at large, including visits to hospital facilities, such as emergency rooms, trauma rooms, operating rooms, radiology clinics, outpatient medical offices, medical students teaching facilities such as the new multimillion Medical Education Building (MET), which includes the Simulation Training Center (STC), the Center for the Future of Patient Care (CFS), and the Center for the Future of Surgery (CFS), but also other measurement centers such as the Calit2 Exercise and Physical Activity Resource Center (EPARC), sleep clinics, and technology-centered health companies such as the West Health Institute.

 Students will be required to author weekly essays on the discussed topics.
-They will also pair up in groups of 2-3 and explore the introduction of new interactive technology in one of the domains discussed.
+They will also pair up in groups of 2-3 and explore the human-centered design of new interactive technology in one of the domains discussed.
 Considering the technology discussed in class, and the healthcare venues that we visited throughout the quarter, students will have to envision the introduction and studying of new interactive technology for healthcare.
-We will engage with both a description of the wotrk to be done, by referring to the NSF Smart and Connected Health (SCH) program, as well as a design exercise that will follow the human-centered design approach.

-Depending on the proposed project, students will be offered opportunities for undergraduate research (CSE 198 or CSE 199) or graduate research (CSE 293 or CSE 298) in the following quarters.
+Depending on the proposed project, students will be offered opportunities to continue the project in collaboration with domain experts.
+Credits will be offered in Spring QUarter for undergraduate research (CSE 198 or CSE 199) or graduate research (CSE 293 or CSE 298).

 INTRODUCTION TO THE CLASS FORMAT

 HCI4H is a blended class that incorporates senior undergraduate students and graduate students (both MS and PhD).
 The class is offered both in the undergraduate curriculum as a CSE 190 and in the graduate curriculum as CSE 291.
 At both levels it is students can take it as a 4 units class.